5 things to think about before making a DVA claim16 September 2021

 If you have developed a physical or mental health condition as a result of your service, you may be eligible to make a claim to the Department of Veterans’ Affairs (DVA).

 Navigating the claims process can be tricky but taking the time to prepare carefully may make all the difference.
-We asked Regional Coordinator Darrell Edwards what ex-service people should think about before making a DVA claim.
+We asked RSL Queensland Consolidated Services Coordinator Anita Bentley what people should think about before making a DVA claim.

 It’s crucial that your condition has been diagnosed by a qualified medical professional – for physical conditions, this might be your GP or a specialist but, for mental health issues, you must be diagnosed by a psychiatrist.